Identities for the generalized Fibonacci polynomial

-\section{Abstract}
+\centerline{\bf Abstract}

-In this paper we generalize identities from Fibonacci numbers to the generalized Fibonacci polynomial (GFP).
-We classify the GFP into two types, namely Fibonacci type and Lucas type.
+A second order polynomial sequence is of Fibonacci type (Lucas type) if its Binet formula is similar in structure to the Binet formula for the Fibonacci (Lucas) numbers.
+In this paper we generalize identities from Fibonacci numbers and Lucas numbers to Fibonacci type and Lucas type polynomials.
 A Fibonacci type polynomial is equivalent to a Lucas type polynomial if they both satisfy the same recurrence relations.
 Most of the identities provide relationships between two equivalent polynomials.
-In particular, each type of identities in this paper relate the following GFP: Fibonacci with Lucas, Pell with Pell-Lucas, Fermat with Fermat-Lucas, both types of Chebyshev polynomials, Jacobsthal with Jacobsthal-Lucas and both types of Morgan-Voyce.
+In particular, each type of identities in this paper relate the following polynomial sequences: Fibonacci with Lucas, Pell with Pell-Lucas, Fermat with Fermat-Lucas, both types of Chebyshev polynomials, Jacobsthal with Jacobsthal-Lucas and both types of Morgan-Voyce.